Thailand Trekking in the early days - the 1970s

-Thailand trekking is the title of this article and an important keyword as well.
-To trek means “to go on a long arduous journey, typically on foot.”
+If you mention Thailand trekking, people will think automatically about North Thailand and specifically Chiang Mai.
+To trek means “to go on a long, arduous journey, typically on foot.”
 Others describe trekking as “… is a long journey be undertaken on foot in areas where there are usually no means of transport available.
-Trekking is not necessarily mountaineering; it is walking for a number of days, usually on uncharted paths, in challenging environments which are likely to be hilly or mountainous.”
+Trekking is not necessarily mountaineering; it is walking for several days, usually on uncharted paths, in challenging environments which are likely to be hilly or mountainous.”
 This as opposed to hiking: ” … an outdoor activity of walking in beautiful natural environments on pre-charted paths called hiking trails.
 There are day hikes and overnight hikes.”

 Don and his friends embarked on a trekking to primitive villages.
-On those pictures of the early days of trekking we didn’t see pictures of elephant riding and bamboo rafting.
-Most likely these activities started to be included in the late 80’s and 90’s.
+On those pictures of the early days of trekking, we didn’t see photos of elephant riding and bamboo rafting.
+Most likely, these activities started to be included in the late 80’s and 90’s.